Initialize a new project

 Quick Start Guide¶

-This guide will help you get started with AIMQ (AI Message Queue) quickly.
+This guide will help you get started with AIMQ (AI Message Queue) in minutes.

 Prerequisites¶